scope-lab-vu/chariot/README.md

 # Introduction

-This repsotiory contains examples for the CHARIOT plugin (https://github.com/visor-vu/chariot)
+This repository contains examples for the CHARIOT plugin (https://github.com/visor-vu/chariot)

 For further inforamtion please see http://chariot.isis.vanderbilt.edu/